Why Am I Allergic To Cats But Not Dogs? [Explained]

 This protein coats our cats, making it easy for it to spread through the air.
 Due to the connection between the Fel d1 protein and all the dander and cat hair, this happens more frequently when your cat sheds.
 This explains why many individuals wrongly assume they have a pet hair allergy when they actually have a sensitivity to this protein.

 The protein might also stick to everything it comes into touch with.
-It might be your hand from touching your cat or a favourite location in your home where you like to sleep.
+It might be your hand from touching your cat or a favorite location in your home where you like to sleep.
 Or, flying debris might land and accumulate on a variety of domestic surfaces.
-After touching such objects, it moves into the air after a while, which is the ultimate cause of allergies.
+After touching such objects, they move into the air after a while, which is the ultimate cause of allergies.

 Can You Be Allergic to Cats and Not Dogs

-The answer is simple ‘yes‘ it is possible that you are allergic to cats but not to bitch or puppies.
+The answer is simple ‘Yes‘ It is possible that you are allergic to cats but not to puppies.
 The proteins that cause cat allergies and dog allergies differ.
 A cat-allergic person is sensitive to the Fel d1 (Felis domesticus) protein, and a dog-allergic person is sensitive to Can f1(Canis familiaris).
 However, the proteins are equivalent.
 If you have a specific sensitivity, you presumably have allergies to most mammals with fur.

 So, for those people who are allergic to cats, the possibility is there that they show allergic reactions when they come into contact with other animals, such as rabbits, dogs, as well as goats.
 Since most Americans don’t commonly come into contact with these animals, they haven’t had a chance to develop the necessary antibodies.
 You might react strongly to a cat that produces more protein but just marginally to a dog that produces less protein.